tongyu0924/AI-Multi-Role-Debate-Simulator/README.md

 It uses a **modular, turn-based architecture** with the following components:

-- **Role-based Agent Modeling**
+- **Role-Based Agent Modeling**
-  Each agent is assigned a distinct role (Pro, Con, Expert, Observer) and generates replies according to predefined instructions.
+  Each agent is assigned a distinct role (Pro, Con, Expert, Observer, Verdict) and generates replies according to predefined behavioral instructions.

 - **Shared Long-Term Memory**
-  All utterances from previous rounds are stored in a global memory structure.
-This memory is passed into each agent as context, enabling continuity across multiple turns.
+  All utterances are stored in a global memory buffer.
+This shared memory is passed to every agent as dialogue context to ensure continuity across turns.

+- **Lead Agent with Team Memory**
+  A dedicated lead agent (`Verdict`) summarizes the debate at the end.
+In addition to shared memory, it accesses a specialized **team memory** (`verdict_memory`) that accumulates only the statements from other agents — giving it a focused view for summarization or judgment.

 - **Model Abstraction Layer**
-  Agents can run on a local lightweight model (GPT-Neo) or use the powerful OpenAI GPT-4o via API.
-You can switch models dynamically without restarting the server.
+  Each agent can run on either a local model (GPT-Neo) or OpenAI’s GPT-4o.
+Models can be hot-swapped at runtime without restarting the server.

 - **Debate Manager**
-  Handles round-robin coordination between agents, tracks debate topics, and resets state as needed.
+  Orchestrates agent turns in a round-robin fashion.
+After the final round, it invokes the `Verdict` agent to provide a conclusion.

 - **Extensibility**
-  The architecture supports future improvements such as:
+  The system supports further improvements such as:
-  - Lead agent summarization
+  - Injecting user notes into lead agent context
-  - Enhanced memory retrieval or compression
+  - Memory compression or retrieval augmentation
+  - Multi-lead hierarchical structures
-  - Integration with external tools or APIs
+  - Integration with tools or search APIs

-This modular structure makes the system easy to extend and suitable for both interactive demos and research on multi-agent communication.
+This architecture enables experimentation with multi-agent reasoning, memory separation, and lead-driven summarization.

 ## Requirements:
 - Python 3.8